jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (b) must give the institution written notice of its decision to grant or refuse accreditation; and (c) may grant accreditation without limitation as to time or for a specified period.
 (5) This section—
-  (a) does not apply to any secondary school qualification or class of secondary school qualification that NZQA exempts, by notice in the Gazette, from the application of this section:
+  (a) does not apply to any secondary school qualification or class of secondary school qualification that NZQA exempts, by notice, from the application of this section:
   (b) is subject to section 453.
+(6) A notice under subsection (5)﻿(a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 442 Conditions on accreditation
 (1) Every accreditation is subject to the condition that the institution complies at all times with the relevant rules made under section 452, except to the extent that NZQA exempts the institution, by a condition on the accreditation, from compliance.